-We are a collection of physicians, scientists, and data analysts from many institutions who have been working together for 20 years to evaluate cases of PPB.
+We are a collection of physicians, scientists, and data analysts from many institutions who have been working together for over 25 years to evaluate cases of PPB.
 Our main bases of operation are the Childrens' Hospitals and Clinics of Minneapolis and St. Paul, Minnesota, for clinical care issues (visit the Children's Hospital website), and Barnes-Jewish and St. Louis Children's Hospitals, St. Louis, Missouri, for pathology issues.
 Personnel working with the PPB Registry are listed in the Registry Personnel.
 We are funded mainly by an annual charity tennis tournament dedicated to research in pediatric oncology (Pine Tree Apple Tennis Classic), by the Randy Shaver Cancer Research and Community Fund, and by the Theodora H. Lang Charitable Trust.
 We are entirely non-profit, interested only in clinical and scientific advancements.
 There are no charges for information from the Registry.

 We are interested in clinical data on any case of PPB, from symptoms through diagnosis through treatments through long-term follow-up.
 We are also interested in studying certain biological features of this disease from the standpoint of basic science.